wollscheidlab/MOAgent/README.md

 2. In the 'Search output' field, specify the file containing your search output.
 You can use the 'Browse' button to navigate to the file.
 3. In the 'Class annotations' field, specify the file that contains your class annotations.
 You can use the 'Browse' button to navigate to the file.
 4. In the 'Output path' field, specify the directory where you want to save your output.
 You can use the 'Browse' button to navigate to the directory.
 5. In the 'Imputation' dropdown menu, select the imputation method to be used.
 Currently "mean", "median", "zero", "gaussian" are supported.
-We recommand to use no imputation or your more sophesticated approaches from dedicated imputation packages.
+We recommend to use no imputation or your more sophisticated approaches from dedicated imputation packages.
-6. In the 'Feature level' dropdown menu, select if the feature table should be consturcted for peptide or protein level.
+6. In the 'Feature level' dropdown menu, select if the feature table should be constructed for peptide or protein level.
 7. Click the 'Start' button to start the data conversion process.

 #### Command Line